Dear deceased swim caps

 My second swim cap didn’t have any name, I bought it from a vintage shop in Rochester, but I somehow associated her with Cambridge so I named her Cambridge.
 It was turquoise green.
 It looked like it was made in Cambridge, and someone would wear it when they swim in the freezing water the ponds of Cambridge.
 My brother went to Trinity College in Cambridge, also legendarily dropped out from it.
 I liked the scallop around the edge and the Chinoiserie pattern, until one day, the scallop edge split.
 That was the end of it.

-‘Petal’, my favourite swim cap, was worn by a Playboy's cover girl in the 50’s.
+‘Petal’, my favourite swim cap, was worn by a Playboy's cover girl in the ‘50s.
 A baby pink arrangement of petals with a neck strap.
 It was a very old and fragile bathing cap by Playtex.
 She was like a big sister looking after me when I was alone, midnight at Piscine Pontoise, even the thick material couldn’t last the erosion of the chlorinated water.
-I lost her forever, she is now rest in the bottom of my drawer.
+I lost her forever, she is now resting at the bottom of my drawer.

 My first swim cap was purchased on a winter Sunday from Black Truffle on Broadway Market.
 A little unassuming boutique’s clearance rack I found her the baby pink ruffle bathing cap, I called her Annie.
 Annie was my first ceramic teacher when I was five.
 Her skin was pale and flawless like a porcelain doll, only wear black and Doctor Martens 9 Eye boots.
 I did pottery in my early years from age five to fifteen, tutors have changed, but Annie was a young woman who I wanted to become.
 I am not too sure if I grew up to look like Annie.
 But I have come to feel more comfortable with my own skin.
 At least I try to be.

 I have been swimming without any swim caps for a while.
 Maybe I should find another one to replace it.
 But it also must suit my Paco Rabanne navy swimsuit.
-(I was attracted by its orange/tomato red elastic neckline and most importantly the silver strap - colour is a resemblance of the Space Age in France in the 60’s.)
-Or Ance Studios Halla swimsuit, attracted its simplicity and the adjustable silver circle rings form a variation of triangle space with the back straps, coming up from a pool of trigonometry lesson, flirtatiously showing off a bit of flesh of the back, glistening with droplets of water.
+(I was attracted by its orange/tomato red elastic neckline and most importantly the silver strap - colour is a resemblance of the Space Age in France in the ‘60s.)
+Or Ance Studios Halla swimsuit attracted its simplicity and the adjustable silver circle rings form variations of triangle space with the back straps, coming up from a pool of trigonometry lesson, flirtatiously showing off a bit of flesh of the back, glistening with droplets of water.

 If I had a spare £560, would a luxurious MiuMiu swim cap do?
 Imaging bleaching cash in pool water.